Leaf Mold – Natures Soil Conditioner

 - Do you need to turn the leaf mould pile, no you do not.
 It may speed things up a little but not worth the effort.

 - Do the leaves need to be covered like in a compost heap, and kept warm ?
 Remember this is cold composting, so no.

 - What about eucalyptus leaves ?
 Not for us, they take to long for us.

-- Leaf mould is slightly acidic usually around a pH of 6.
+- Leaf mold is slightly acidic usually around a pH of 6.
 This depends on the leaves used and the process used.

 - Leaf mould can be used as a mulch, a soil amendment to to improve water retention and as an additive to potting mixes and raised garden beds.